-Negative feedback the key is to make it constructive criticism.
+Negative feedback the key is to making it constructive criticism.
 Don’t just criticise provide a reasonable plan and solution to helping fix the situation.
-Shouting and anger always reduces motivation and performance so not a productive process
+Shouting and anger always reduce motivation and performance so not a productive process

 Introduce ways to Improve Time Management to increase performance

 “How can you make team members more accountable for results?”